ryanlaffoon/ryanlaffoon.github.io/_posts/2012-07-01-Fluent-Edge-Omnibus.md

 ---
 layout: post
 title: Fluent Edge Omnibus
+subtitle: Notes about my time working with Fluent Edge Technologies.
 author: Ryan Laffoon
 icon: fa fa-archive
 ---
-_Notes about my time working with Fluent Edge Technologies._

 For a long time, I've been wanting to construct a portfolio site and blog to highlight my achievements, connect with other great mentors, stand out among my peers & ensure my career growth.

 I wanted to be honest about it though, and share the reality of working in the industry from my personal perspective.
 I wanted to explain myself technically, but paint a picture with my personality.
 That's the point of a blog, right?